Home » Pyrenees » A complete guide to hiking La Travessa dels 3 Refugis in the Catalan Pyrenees

 As it wasn’t late, we decided to visit the sanctuary.
 The current sanctuary was inaugurated in 1911, and it is a place of pilgrimage and cult to the virgin, known as Mare de Déu de Núria.

-As a curiosity, when the Civil war started in Spain (1936), the parish’s rector fled to France, taking the virgin with him.
+As a curiosity, when the Civil War started in Spain (1936), the parish’s rector fled to France, taking the virgin with him.
 He wanted to protect it from the indiscriminate burning of religious objects taking place at the time.
 The virgin was hidden in Switzerland until 1941 when it was returned to Vall de Núria.

 It’s not unusual for couples to visit the Mare de Déu de Núria to thank the virgin for their newborn.
 Throughout history, there has been the belief that the Mare de Déu de Núria symbolises fertility.